bilha-analytics/Boredomify/README.md

 # Boredomify

-A simple reader of random content from different public APIs.
+A simple reader for random content from different public APIs.

 ## How it works